MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Enable and review [Kubernetes master node logs](/azure/aks/view-master-logs).

 - Configure the [scraping of Prometheus metrics](/azure/azure-monitor/insights/container-insights-prometheus-integration) with Azure Monitor for containers.
-Azure Monitor for containers (Container Insights) provides a seamless onboarding experience, enables various monitoring capabilities out of the box as well as more advanced scenarios via its built-in [Prometheus scraping](/azure/azure-monitor/insights/container-insights-prometheus-integration) support.
+Azure Monitor for containers (Container Insights) provides a seamless onboarding experience, enables various monitoring capabilities out of the box and more advanced scenarios via its built-in [Prometheus scraping](/azure/azure-monitor/insights/container-insights-prometheus-integration) support.

 ##### Governance